neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 // creating an entity with sane defaults is very useful when you want your app
 // to always expect some structure.
 This helps reduce the need for existential
 // checks.
-I use them everywhere. export const defaultPerson = (p: Partial<Person> = {}): Person => {
+I use them everywhere.
+These are also very useful for writing
+// tests that care about type safety. export const defaultPerson = (p: Partial<Person> = {}): Person => {
   const now = new Date().toISOString();
   return {